hello123991/MetaInstance/README.md

 	DelayTime = <number>
 }
 ```
-Value and Duration are required
+*Value and Duration are required

-You can do multiple properties by doing
+You can tween multiple properties by entering the following:
 ```lua
 <Object>.Tweener.Property1 {
 	Value = <any>,